mpfarrho/mpfarrho.github.io/_pages/publications.md

 Working papers
 ======
 * Tail Forecasting with Multivariate Bayesian Additive Regression Trees, with Clark T.E., Huber F., Koop G., and M. Marcellino, revise and resubmit in the _International Economic Review_.
 [WP](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3809866)
-* A Bayesian panel VAR model to analyze the impact of climate change on high-income economies, with Kristzin T. and F. Huber, revise and resubmit in _The Annals of Applied Statistics_.
-[WP](https://arxiv.org/abs/1804.01554)
 * Investigating Growth at Risk Using a Multi-country Non-parametric Quantile Factor Model, with Clark T.E., Huber F., Koop G., and M. Marcellino, revise and resubmit in the _Journal of Business & Economic Statistics_.
 [WP](https://arxiv.org/abs/2110.03411)
 * Forecasting euro area inflation using a huge panel of survey expectations, with Huber F., and L. Onorante.
 [WP](https://arxiv.org/abs/2207.12225)
 * Measuring Shocks to Central Bank Independence using Legal Rulings, with Griller S. and F. Huber.
 [WP](https://arxiv.org/abs/2202.12695)